 This is especially an issue for children in the classroom.
 Young lungs are particularly vulnerable to air pollution.
 When exposed, many children start to experience chronic respiratory problems, asthma, fatigue, lack of focus, and become more susceptible to airborne viruses.

-Common sense would tell us that dust, mold, mildew, and airborne viruses like COVID-19 are not good for health.
+Common sense would tell us that dust, mold, mildew, and airborne viruses like COVID-19 are not good for one's health.
 But many do not realize the importance of monitoring indoor CO2 levels.

 - High carbon dioxide levels are an easy-to-measure indicator of overall indoor air quality since high CO2 levels correlate with high levels of dust, mold, mildew and airborne viruses.